vedangj044/blog.drogue.io/content/2020-12-01-minikube-roundtrip.md

-Obviously, unless you happen to have an STM32F401 board connected to an ESP8266 module via USART6, [this code](https://github.com/jcrossley3/stm32f401-blinky/tree/esp8266) is not going to work for your device, but hopefully there's at least enough here you can use if you're looking to get a little Rust-y IoT in your mini-kubernetes!
+Obviously, unless you happen to have an STM32F401 board connected to an ESP8266 module via USART6, [this code](https://github.com/jcrossley3/stm32f401-blinky/tree/esp8266) is not going to work out of the box.

+But hopefully we've at least shown it's possible to combine the conveniences of Minikube for your cloud services work with Rust for your IoT development.